 Difference Between Simple Interest and Compound Interest

 There is another type of interest called compound interest.
-The major difference between simple and compound interest is that simple interest is based on the principal amount of a deposit or a loan whereas the compound interest is based on the principal amount and interest that accumulates in every period of time.
+The major difference between simple and compound interest is that simple interest is based on the principal amount of a deposit or a loan whereas compound interest is based on the principal amount and interest that accumulates in every period of time.
 Let’s see one simple example to understand the concept of simple interest.

 Simple Interest Problems

 Let us see some simple interest examples using the simple interest formula in maths.

 Rishav takes a loan of Rs 10000 from a bank for a period of 1 year.
 The rate of interest is 10% per annum.
 Find the interest and the amount he has to pay at the end of a year.

 Here, the loan sum = P = Rs 10000

 Rate of interest per year = R = 10%